DHEA: What you need to know

 DHEA has the most benefit for early stage follicles that are at least three months from ovulation.

-How do you know if you need DHEA?
+How do I know if I need DHEA?

-DHEA is a prescription only medication in the UK.
-Therefore your fertility consultant may prescribe it if you have low levels of the hormone DHEA- sulphate.
-This can be tested by a standard blood test either at your fertility clinic or from the online blood testing service, Medichecks at the link below.
+DHEA is a prescription-only medication in the UK.
+Your fertility consultant may therefore prescribe it if you have low levels of the hormone DHEA- sulphate.
+This can be tested by a standard blood test either at your fertility clinic or from the online blood testing service, such as those offered by Medicheck.

 Who Can Benefit From DHEA?